Facing Insurance Pushback After a Work Injury? A Workers’ Compensation Lawyer Can Step In

 In certain situations, injured workers may file both a workers’ compensation claim and a personal injury claim.
 While workers’ comp covers injuries caused by workplace accidents, a personal injury claim may be appropriate if a third party, such as an equipment manufacturer or negligent contractor, is responsible for the injury.
 Filing both claims can allow you to seek additional monetary compensation for pain and suffering, emotional distress, and other damages not covered by workers’ compensation insurance.

-A workers’ compensation attorney provides invaluable support throughout the legal process.
-They guide you through the claims process, gather medical records and evidence, and fight for fair compensation.
-If your claim is denied, they can appeal the decision to the North Carolina Industrial Commission and negotiate with the insurance company or workers’ comp insurance provider.
+A workers’ compensation lawyer provides invaluable support throughout the legal process.
+They guide you through the claims process, gather records and evidence, and fight for fair compensation.
+If your claim is denied, they can appeal the decision to the North Carolina Industrial Commission and negotiate with the insurance company or workers’ compensation insurance provider.
 They also ensure you receive the full range of benefits you are entitled to, such as temporary or permanent disability benefits, death benefits, or medical expense coverage.
 Working with a Charlotte workers’ compensation lawyer improves your chances of success while allowing you to focus on recovery.

 Contact a 1Charlotte Workers’ Compensation Lawyers for a Free Consultation